 *Not a sponsored post!

-I haven’t posted any parenting advice lately so I thought I’d pass on this little snippet of great insight from my favorite parenting site,.
+I haven’t posted any parenting advice lately so I thought I’d pass on this little snippet of great insight from my favorite parenting site, Love and Logic.

 At Love and Logic® we believe that kids are best prepared for the real world when we allow them to do as much thinking as possible.
 It’s good practice for the real world, and it keeps the monkey off of our backs most of the time.